Scarsrcool10/dotfiles/README.md

 1. clone down this repo at `$HOME/dev/`
 2. run `source $HOME/dev/dotfiles/zshrc`
 3. run `make_syms` to build all the symlinks correctly.
+There are force flags for each block here if you need.
+Look at `hooks/post-up/make_rc_files.sh`
 4. run `new_setup` to install all neccessary initial components and chsh to zsh
 5. install your own oh-my-zsh theme, or run the powerline10k one installed here with `p10k configure`